Reaper (film)

-Reaper is a 2014 American horror/crime film directed by Philip Shih and written by James Jurdi and Mark James.
+Reaper is a 2014 American slasher film directed by Philip Shih and written by James Jurdi and Mark James.
 The film stars Danny Trejo, Shayla Beesley, Vinnie Jones, Jake Busey, James Jurdi, and Christopher Judge.
 It was released in the United States on June 9, 2015 by Entertainment One.

+In the film, a female hitchhiker seduces and robs two men in a desperate attempt to pay for her mother's medical expenses.
+She is soon targeted by a religious fanatic who wants to personally execute sinners.
+She is taken to the church building where he habitually transports his victims.

 Plot

 A former cult leader escapes the electric chair and returns as a supernatural serial killer named Reaper, wreaking havoc on a small county and targeting those he believes to be sinners.

 Natalie, an attractive hitchhiker, gets picked up by alcoholic salesman Bill, but his car breaks down and they wind up at a motel.
 Bill and Natalie check in as newlyweds and get intimate.
 She spikes his cup of Jack Daniels with a sleeping pill, ties him up, and takes his wallet and car keys.
 The Reaper kills Bill with a scythe.
 Natalie calls her mother and finds out that her mother needs money for her surgery, or else the bank will cancel her hospice.
 Natalie says to her that she will get the money and pay for the operation.

 She stops in at a diner.
 Rob, a mob boss, realizes that his young protege Brad has been botching his tasks.
 Rob gives Brad a final chance and throws him some money to finish up a pending deal.
 After witnessing Brad tip a waitress handsomely, Natalie sets her sights on him, first tampering with his wheels, then running him over.
 Feigning concern, she runs out of the car and offers him a ride.
 Some sexual foreplay ensues, but she convinces him to get her a drink from a liquor mart, then zooms off with his money and gun.